 - Breakfast for Dinner ideas are endless and so easy.
 It can be as simple as scrambled eggs, toast and fruit or you can take it a step further and whip up a breakfast casserole like this Breakfast Bubble Bake (pictured below)

-4. Take Help When Offered (and don’t afraid to ask)
+4. Take help when offered (and don’t be afraid to ask!)

 - If someone offers to bring a meal, ask when they want to drop it off!
 Don’t you dare pass on help when it’s offered.
 People want to help you!
 If someone says “I’d love to bring a meal sometime.”
 Respond back with “That would be great!
 How about Thursday, the 7th?”
 Accepting help when it’s offered is truly the best thing you can do for you and your new babe.